Snow cone: Theaters

 By the 1870s, the snow cone's popularity had risen to the degree that in the warm summer months, theaters would sell snow cones to keep their patrons cool.
 Because of this association with the theater, snow cones were thought of as an upper-class luxury.
 Signs in theaters instructing patrons to finish their snow cones before coming in to the second act are the earliest tangible evidence of snow cones.
 In the Baltimore theaters at the time, hand shavers were used to shave the ice.
 In the 1890s, many people started to invent easier ways to make snow cones.
 In that decade, patents for electric ice shavers were filed.

-Great Depression and World War II
+20th Century

+Samuel Bert invented a snow cone machine to sell snow cones at the State Fair of Texas in 1919.
+He patented his invention the next year.
 Snow cones became available outside of Baltimore during the Great Depression and the Second World War because they were exceptionally affordable.
 Their low cost earned them several nicknames including the Hard Times Sundae and the Penny Sunday.
 The low cost of producing and selling snow cones created many straightforward opportunities for work.
 After ice cream became unavailable at the home front, snow cones arose as a nationally popular alternative in America.